WoochYon/Samsung-Auto-Trader-Mock-API-/README.md

 A simple, polling-based Python automated trading script for Samsung Electronics (005930) using the Korea Investment & Securities (KIS) Open API in a mock trading environment.

 ## Modifications
-- In order to gain arbitrage profit from selling, the model buys specified number of stock at market price to hold at least 10 stocks.
+- In order to seek arbitrage profit from selling, the model buys specified number of stock at market price to hold at least 10 stocks.
 - Under assumption that trading volume signifies liquidity of asset, this model attempts to buy(sell) stock when trading volume increases(decreases).
 - The model buys stock 1,000KRW less than current market price, only when trading volume(converted to 7:30 hours) is higher than that of yesterday.
 - The model sells stock 1,000KRW above current market price, only when trading volume(converted to 7:30 hours) is lower than that of yesterday.